 - Go back to your Google security settings page where the pop-up containing the secret code should still be opened and press “Next.”

 - Enter the six-digit code generated by WinAuth and press “Verify.”

 - If everything is done correctly, Google will show you a confirmation window letting you know that the app has been successfully configured.
 Click on the “OK” button to save the changes in your Google account.

 - Back in the WinAuth window, click on the “OK” button to save the changes in the WinAuth application.

 - As soon as you click on the “OK” button, WinAuth will open the “Protection” window that allows you to set a password to encrypt the files saved by WinAuth.
 This ensures any unauthorized access will be blocked.
 Simply enter the password twice and click on the “OK” button to save the changes.

 - Alternatively, you can also set WinAuth to encrypt files so that it can only be used on the current computer, but using the password protection is much more viable.

 Now you can use the Google Authenticator on your Windows PC using WinAuth.

 2. WinOTP Authenticator

-Otherwise, all you have to do is enter the name of the service, your username, and your code.
-Then, you’re all set.
+- Enter the name of the service, your username, and your code, and you’re all set.
 For the service name and username, you can pick what you want, but make sure you’re able to tell different services apart.